-Last month, Later Levels was very kindly nominated for a Sunshine Blogger Award by Red Metal from Extra Life.
-It comes as no surprise that several of the questions this blogger posed to their nominees were on the subject of films: their site is a great collection of long-form reviews of both movies and video games, detailed and well-thought-out in their approach.
-This gives me the perfect opportunity to finally write a post I’ve been thinking about for some time now.
+Last month, Later Levels was nominated for a Sunshine Blogger Award by Red Metal from Extra Life.
+Several of the questions this blogger posed to their nominees were on the subject of films, and this gives me the perfect opportunity to finally write a post I’ve been thinking about for some time now.

 You see, I very rarely watch films myself.
 The last one I saw at home was Escape Room on Netflix (which was entertaining enough but ultimately unfulfilling); and the only reason that happened was because I was feeling too ill to play a video game one weekend last month.
 The length of time it’s been since I visited a cinema is even longer.
 The last time I can recall was in February 2017 as my stepson wanted to watch The Lego Batman Movie, so I had to go with him in order to fill the role of responsible parent.

 This isn’t because I don’t enjoy stories.
 It’s obvious to any regular Later Levels visitor that adventure is my favourite game genre, and that’s because of something noted by Charles Cecil at a developer session back in September 2016: I love the way it magically entwines fantastic tales within its gameplay.
 As mentioned in a post at the end of last year about the reasons why I’d play a video game, right up there at the top are ‘if it’s a point-and-click’ and ‘if it’s narrative-heavy’.